Topl/BramblSc-docs/Language-Independent Specification for Implementing the Topl SDK/Tetra SDK High Level Design.md

         * F = <*implementation defined*> This value should allow the caller to identify these error conditions:
             * An I/O or database error that is unrelated to the parameters passed by the caller.
 * ``` setName ``` \
   Set the name of this application.
+The name must be unique within the CredentialSet.
 This will not persist across devices.
     * *Parameters*
         * ``` name ``` \
           An arbitrary name that can be used to identify the application.
-It is unique within the KeyVault.
+It is unique within the CredentialSet.
             * Type: String
             * Optional: no
     * *Returns* \